Lionel1801/Malaria_cells_image_detection/README.md

 The process involved the loading of the data in a splitted training and validation datasets, defining the model architecture, model summary, training and validating the model, visualizing the learning curve, confusion matrix to define performance, Interpretation.

-- More details about the project motivation can be found in the Motivation [Motivation](Motivation.pdf) folder.
+- More details about the project motivation can be found in the Motivation folder.
-- The final project including visualization are found in the Case Study [Case Study](Malaria cells image detection.pdf) folder.
+- The final project including visualization are found in the Case Study folder.
 - The Scripts folder contains the code written in Spyder environment.